youldash/DRL-Collaboration-and-Competition/REPORT.md

 ## The Multi-agent Deep Deterministic Policy Gradient (Learning) Algorithm

-Initial attempts were made for developing an `agent` implementation of the **MADDPG** algorithm (see `maddpg/agent.py` in this repo for details).
+Initial attempts were made for developing `agent` implementations of the MADDPG algorithm (see `maddpg/agent.py` in this repo for details).
 The algorithm is summarized below:

 [ddpg]: misc/algorithm.png "Multi-agent Deep Deterministic Policy Gradient (MADDPG)."